 Your first though might be, “Well, I’ve heard of life insurance companies that don’t require physicals and blood tests; I’ll just get one of those and say I don’t smoke on the application.”

 Even if you’re willing to take the risk of lying on your application, that’s not going to work.
+(Remember there is a 2 year look back period where the insurance carrier can deny your claim for fraud on the application.)

 Beating the Test?
 You Might As Well Quit!